 To populate the combo box with the array, you must tell the macro where to put things.
-By typing
+By typing the AddRange method.

-MyCombo.
-Items.
-AddRange (MyProps) you have told the procedure that you want to populate the items (or list) of the MyCombo control with the values in the MyProps array by using the AddRange method.
 The ComboBox control automatically creates a row for each row in the array.
 If you wanted to add items one at a time rather than en masse, you could use the Add method of the Items property.